matthewkmayer/refeed-rampage/tck/README.md

 Standin for building and running the real deal.
 Mocks the backend for us.

+From the root of the project:

-`$ docker run -it -v $PWD/tck/duty.yaml:/duty.yaml -v $PWD/tck/responses:/responses -p 4567:456gomicro/duty`
+`$ docker run -it -v $PWD/tck/duty.yaml:/duty.yaml -v $PWD/tck/responses:/responses -p 3030:4567 gomicro/duty`